 I take loxapine.
 Can it make it harder for me to get pregnant?

-Does taking loxapine increase the chance for miscarriage?
+Does taking loxapine increase the chance of miscarriage?

 Does taking loxapine increase the chance of birth defects?